ZIMK/wazuh-dfn/README.md

 sudo tail -n 100 /opt/wazuh-dfn/logs/wazuh-dfn.log
 ```

-## Support

-For technical support or questions, please contact:

-- DFN-CERT Services GmbH for Kafka-related issues
-- Your local Wazuh support for agent-related questions

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE file for details.